HaijiangYan/AIOM/docs/api-reference.md

 # API Reference

 The AIOM Controller class provides a comprehensive set of methods for building behavioral experiments.
 All custom task controllers inherit from this base class.
+All methods which don't start with '_' will be automatically recognized and employed by the backend as an exposed enpoint when starting your experiment server.

 ## Table of Contents